 “Heavens, Tim.
 You got PJ to pay me a $1500 advance for tomorrow’s show.
 I can at least celebrate with you.
 Let’s go to the Stage Door Deli on Vesey Street.”

 “Yes.
 It’s what makes them special compared to a hundred other New York deli’s.”

 I’m in teen heaven, finishing off a large pepperoni and onion while Edward has a Reuben sandwich, half of which I eat at his suggestion, the New York favorite.
 He just orders another Reuben as takeout for later.

 The Reuben is pretty good.
 I’d never had corned beef before.
 The sauerkraut is really sour, perfect for German Nazis, I joke.

 He doesn’t find that funny, a World War II vet.
 I don’t tell him my Armand Hammer story.

 Back at his apartment I perform the whole ‘Cabaret’ set we had done with Liza and Elton.
 He has an old standup piano.
-Jace show up in time to help me tinkle the keys properly.
+Jace shows up in time to help me tinkle the keys properly.
 Nice to have a musical genius on call in time for a command performance.
 We drink sherry which I find way too sweet.
 It creeps up on you.
 I wake up tucked next to him on his couch.
 He has blanket on me.
 He’s been a perfect gentleman.
 Maybe he’s not gay, just old and alone.
 Perusing his library, I find several Tony awards as well as published books he wrote..
-As a Harvard graduate, he has done better than Burroughs, escaping SRO hell as a senior citizen.
+As a Harvard graduate, he has done better than Burroughs, escaping SRO hell.

 I excuse myself and race back to the Chelsea, knowing Monte and Paul will be going out clubbing soon.
 They aren’t surprised I fell asleep after performing.